deweb-io/premium/README.md

 * `GET:/health` - checks if everything is fine and dandy, so the Core UI can disable the plugin if the service is unhealthy, and even notify the user)
 * `GET:/product/<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not
 * `POST:/product/<slug> (authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the auth token is valid and identifies an authorized user (a user with an active subscription covering the product)
-* `POST:/login/<slug> (authToken)` - returns a URL that performs automatic login to the Digital Store on the wanted digital good
+* `POST:/login/<slug> (authToken)` - returns a URL that performs automatic login to the Digital Store on the subscription page of the wanted digital good
 * `GET:/site/<path>` - serves static assets for convenience when developing (will get removed in production)

-### The Full View Flow
+### Flows
+* Authoring
+    1. Vendor signs up as to the external store, filling in their Stripe details.
+    1. Vendor creates a subscription product.
+    1. Vendor creates individual digital-good products with names fitting the pattern `<subscription product slug>_<individual product identifier>`.
+* Publishing
+    1. An authorized community member publishes a post which includes a link to his product page (a page on the external store).
+    1. The Core UI verifies that the publishing user has permissions to use the plugin and creates a `plugin` block, keeping the URL provided in the link's `og:embed:url` tag as part of the plugin data.
+* Viewing
     1. The user views a post with a link matching the configuration.
-1. Core UI identifies the link, with its `og:embed:url` tag, and fetches the Premium UI from the Premium Service, automatically passing it the product slug as part of the request URL.
+    1. Core UI identifies the plugin block, with the Premium Service URL (fetched from the link's `og:embed:url` tag during the edit phase that is not detailed here), and fetches the Premium UI from the Premium Service, automatically passing it the product slug as part of the request URL.
     1. Core UI mounts the Premium UI by calling the `mount` function, passing it the Firebase auth token.
         1. The Premium UI passes the Premium Service the product slug and the auth token.
         1. The Premium Service verifies the token, and checks if the matching customer in the store has purchased the digital good.
         1. The Premium Service returns the details of the digital good, including a link to the digital good if the customer has purchased it in the past.
     1. If a link to the digital good is found, the Premium UI displays it and the user is happy.
 Otherwise, the Premium UI displays the preview image and listens for a click on it.
     1. When the user clicks the preview:
         1. The Premium UI passes the Premium Service the product slug and the auth token (again).
         1. The Premium Service verifies the token and checks the store for a matching customer, creating one if necessary.
         1. The Premium Service gets an auto-login link from the store and returns it to the Premium UI.
     1. The Premium UI opens the auto-login link, and opens a new browser window on the product page, in which the customer can purchase the digital good.

-## Running Locally
+## Running the Service Locally

 Except for the service itself, running on Node 18, you will need to run a PostgreSQL RDBMS, which we will use for storing BI data and an online WooCommerce site as described above.